MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

     - In **Machine Resources**, select **Virtual Hard Disk**.
 In **Browse** > **Select Destination Folder**, select the drive you created from the assigned logical unit.
     - In **Select Network** and **Add Properties**, select the required settings.
 In **Summary**, review the settings and select **Create**.
 Verify that the VM is listed in **VMs and Services** > **All Hosts** > **VMs**.

 4. On the new VM, install and customize the guest operating system and the applications that you want.
 Generalize the image using Sysprep.exe with the **/generalize** and the **/oobe** options to generalize the associated virtual hard disk.
-For more information, see [Sysprep Command-Line Options](/previous-versions/windows/it-pro/windows-8.1-and-8/hh825033(v=win.10)).
+[Learn more][Sysprep Command-Line Options](/previous-versions/windows/it-pro/windows-8.1-and-8/hh825033(v=win.10)).
 When you're finished, ensure there are no .iso image files attached to the virtual DVD drive.

 ## Create a SAN copy-capable template from an existing VM

-### Prerequisites

-Before you create a SAN copy-capable template from an existing VM, the following prerequisites must be met:
+Create a template from an existing VM.

 - If you want to perform this procedure in VMM, the library server must be added as a managed Hyper-V host.
 This enables you to assign the logical unit to the library server through VMM.
 If you don't want to make the library a managed Hyper-V host, you can use your array vendor’s management tools to assign the logical unit to the library server.
 - You must have an existing virtual hard disk (that was generalized using Sysprep) that you want to use as a base image for rapid provisioning.